 Use in Honorifics: Avoiding Directness

-Clearly, there is a general pattern that hō 方 is used in generalizations, as can be said for kata かた.
-Some Japanese speakers assert that its use in indicating occupation vaguely is incorrect and unfounded, but that’s not the case.
-This usage has existed for a long time, and although it is not grammatically necessary, that’s not the reason why people use it.
-If you live to the west of someplace, why would you need to use hō 方?
-It would be just as easy for you to only use nishi 西?
+There is a general pattern that 方 is used in generalizations.
+Some speakers assert that its use in indicating occupation is incorrect and unfounded, but that’s not the case.
+This usage has existed for a long time, and although it isn't grammatically necessary, that’s not why people use it.
+If you live to the west , why would you need to use 方?
+It would be just as easy for you to only use 西?
 That’s not, though, what often goes through the mind of a Japanese speaker.
-Whenever a speaker feels it’s important to emphasis the general direction of someplace, you will hear that person use hō 方.
+Whenever a speaker feels it’s important to emphasis the general direction of someplace, that person will use 方.

-The same logic works for why someone may use hō 方to refer to general occupation.
-It’s not needed in the sentence, but people use it anyways to be less direct, and by doing so, to be politer.
-This urge to be as less direct and as polite as possible has led to many speakers, especially in the customer service industry and business, to lower the direct nature of essentially anything.
-Many speakers are taught to use hō 方 in this manner profusely, especially when they work at fast food restaurants and part time jobs where employees are taught how to address customers/clients via a manual.
+The same logic works for when 方 refers to general occupation.
+Using it makes the statement less direct, and by doing so, also making it politer.
+Many speakers are taught to use 方 in this manner profusely, especially when they work at fast food restaurants and part time jobs where employees are taught how to address customers/clients via a manual.

-In the sentences below, every instance of hō 方 is grammatically unnecessary.
-They are also all grammatically questionable due to hō 方’s lack of purpose in the sentence.
-Occasionally, especially when it’s used with a place, it may cause confusion as to whether the speaker is pointing out a general location or is just trying to politer.
-Granted, however, even if this ‘can’ be the case, someone would have to be purposely rude or incompetent not to know how the word is intended.
+In the sentences below, every instance of 方 is grammatically unnecessary.
+When it’s used with a place, it may cause confusion as to whether the speaker is pointing out a general location or is just trying to politer.
+Even if this ‘can’ be the case, someone would have to be purposely rude or incompetent not to know how the word is intended.